wernerglinka/metalsmith-forestry-starter/src/content/other-page.md

 bodyClass: other-page
 seo:
   title: Metalsmith Bare-bones Starter
-  description: This starter should get you up and running with your new favorite static
+  description: This starter should get you up and running with your new favorite static site generator Metalsmith
-    site genrator Metalsmith
   socialImage: "/assets/images/metalsmith-starter-social.png"
   canonicalOverwrite: ''